dsccommunity/ActiveDirectoryDsc/source/Modules/ActiveDirectoryDsc.Common/docs/ConvertTo-DeploymentForestMode.md

 ```

 ### -ModeId
-The ModeId value to convert to a Microsoft.DirectoryServices.Deployment.Types.ForestMode type.
+Specifies the ModeId value to convert to a Microsoft.DirectoryServices.Deployment.Types.ForestMode type.

 ```yaml
 Type: System.UInt16